1989 Chilean grape scare: Temporary recall

 Although the amount of cyanide found was minimal, the FDA started a full investigation.
 The American Produce Association estimated that two million cases of fruit were pulled from shelves in the United States.
 The import suspension on fruit lasted a total of five days before the FDA and Chile came to an agreement.
 This agreement was that all Chilean produce needed to pass an inspection in order to be put onto the shelves.

 Shortly after, on March 17, there was a third phone call threat, however there were no more contaminated fruit being found.
-By the middle of April the inspections of Chilean produce returned back to normal.
+By the middle of April the inspections of Chilean produce returned to normal.

 Economic-political impact

 Table grapes are the leading Chilean agricultural export to the United States.
-The temporary pause caused significant distress in the Chilean fruit sector, with losses estimated at around $200 million.
+The temporary pause caused significant distress in the Chilean fruit sector, with losses estimated at $200 million.
 Roughly 20,000 workers in the Chilean fruit sector lost their jobs at the time.

 According to the US Government Accountability Office, approximately 47 million crates of fruit had already been exported before the suspension, out of an expected 103 million for the season.
 Shipments already on their way were delayed, and packing facilities suspended operations while inspections began.
 The Chilean government agreed to allow all fruit exports to be inspected before shipment.

 Chile unsuccessfully attempted to sue the US for $330 million in damages, claiming that the delay constituted an unlawful non-tariff barrier to trade in favor of local California grape-growers.

 The incident reportedly affected Chile's overall reputation internationally.
 Some foreign buyers and governments increased their inspection and regulations on Chilean produce following the event.